Definition of Assets List

-When an entity being an individual, corporation or government owns or controls an asset, they do it with the expectation of inflow of economic benefit from it in the form of improved sales, reduced expenses, or other forms of cash flow.
-Assets are generally recorded on the balance sheet on a historical cost basis.
-Depending on the accounting policies followed by the entity the assets can be revalued based on the fair market value.
+When an entity, an individual, a corporation, or government owns or controls an asset, they do it with the expectation of inflow of economic benefit from it in the form of improved sales, reduced expenses, or other forms of cash flow.
+Depending on the accounting policies followed by the entity, the assets can be revalued based on the fair market value.

-In the list of assets, assets are classified according to their usage, purpose, and liquidity i.e. their ability to be converted into a liquid asset.
-The assets that can be easily converted into cash are classified as current assets, while long-term assets that cannot be easily converted into cash are classified into non-current assets.
+The assets that can be easily converted into cash are classified as current assets, while long-term assets that cannot be easily converted into cash are classified as non-current assets.

 List of Assets